nnellans/ado-pipelines-guide/README.md

 ```
 - `name` is required
   - This is what you use to reference this parameter inside your YAML code
-- 'displayName` is optional, the default is what is specified for `name`
+- `displayName` is optional, the default is what is specified for `name`
   - This is a human-readable name you can give to the parameter
   - This is how the parameters appears in the Azure DevOps UI when you run the pipeline manually
 - `type` is required, possible options are: